 The feeling of fatigue is a condition faced by a large part of society.
-Modern man is on the run all the time, following his career and money, usually has no time for anything, sleeps little, and is always tired.
-In the long run, every effort, both physical and mental, causes us to feel constantly tired.
-However, it is worth considering whether this lifestyle is the only cause of constant fatigue?
+Modern man is always on the run, following his career and money, usually has no time for anything, sleeps little, and is always tired.
+In the long run, every physical and mental effort causes us to feel constantly tired.
+However, it is worth considering whether this lifestyle is the only cause of constant fatigue.
 Learn about a few of the most common causes of chronic fatigue.
 When you are richer in the knowledge you have gained, take the 'why am I so tired quiz,' and the answer will be at your fingertips.

 Most people associate the feeling of fatigue with physical fatigue that occurs after intense exercise.
 Obviously, this type of fatigue is the most common, but we are usually aware of it and know the cause first and foremost.
 Sometimes it happens that we are tired for no reason - we get up in the morning.
 Theoretically, we should be able to get enough sleep, but not completely.
 Chronic fatigue is a condition that can and must be treated effectively.

 The most common causes of fatigue

 Chronic fatigue is most often attributed to overwork, stress, or the changing seasons.
 However, when it comes to chronic diseases that can cause unexplained fatigue, the most common ones are worth mentioning.